SukkoPera/WheelOfJoy/README.md

 I estimate all the components required to self-build this thing to cost < 10€, probably closer to 5€ if you get them from China.

-## Software
+## Supported Games
-Of course there isn't much software support for this at the moment, but I tested it with [Tron 6](https://plus4world.powweb.com/software/Tron_6) and it works fine in "Solder compatible mode".
+Of course there isn't much software support for this at the moment but I tested it with [Tron 6](https://plus4world.powweb.com/software/Tron_6) and it works fine in "Solder compatible mode".
 To test the whole 8 ports I wrote a simple BASIC program and everything seems to work as it should.
 Now it's up to the developers to write party games for the C16/+4 for up to 10 players!

 ## Programming
 The board uses 5 8-to-1 multiplexers, one per direction plus one for the fire button.
 Channel selection happens in parallel on all multiplexers and is done with the 3 high bits of the User Port.